Panasonic FZ300 vs Sony A7S II

-Both the FZ300 and the A7S II are recent models that are part of the current product line-up.
-The FZ300 replaced the earlier Panasonic FZ200, while the A7S II followed on from the Sony A7S.
+The FZ300 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the A7S II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A7S II was succeeded by the Sony A7S III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So how do things add up?
 Which of the two cameras – the Panasonic FZ300 or the Sony A7S II – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.